-- Place parchment paper on the refrigerated dough, then place pie weights or dried beans (get into all the little nooks and crannies as best you can) for 15 minutes.
+Place parchment paper on the refrigerated dough, then place pie weights or dried beans (get into all the little nooks and crannies as best you can) on top of the parchment paper and bake for 15 minutes.

-- Remove pie weights, lightly poke holes with a fork into the bottom of the crust, and bake for 8 more minutes.
-Let rest on the counter to cool slightly while you prepare the vegetables and JUST egg filling.
+Lift the parchment paper with the pie weights (or dried beans) out, lightly poke holes with a fork into the bottom of the crust, and bake for 8 more minutes.
+Let it rest on the counter to cool slightly while you prepare the vegetables and JUST Egg filling.

 Cook the vegetables

-- Heat a frying pan on medium heat for 3 minutes, and add oil.
-Add onion, saute for 5 minutes on medium to medium-low heat, occasionally stirring.
+Heat a frying pan on medium heat for 3 minutes, and add oil.
+Add onion, and saute for 5 minutes on medium to medium-low heat, occasionally stirring.

 Prepare the JUST Egg filling

-- Right before I need them, I take the JUST Egg and vegan sour cream out of the fridge.
-In a small bowl, whisk Just Egg, vegan sour cream, nutritional yeast, kala namak, ground turmeric, garlic powder, and onion powder.
+Whisk Just Egg, vegan sour cream, nutritional yeast, kala namak, ground turmeric, garlic powder, and onion powder in a small bowl.
 Stir in half of the vegan Cheddar shreds.

-- Place the cooled vegetable mixture on top in an even layer.
+Place the slightly cooled vegetable mixture on top of the partially baked pie crust in an even layer.